SquadFM/Squad-Field-Manual/README.md

     - [-10] Armor Hunters, APC, IFV
     - [-15] Main Battle Tanks

 - The highest ticket costs are game mode specific.
 Therefore, please check the ticket section for each game mode to get the full picture.
-Ticket values may change in future updates. https://squad.gamepedia.com/Game_Modes
+Ticket values may change in future updates.
+For further information, [check out the Squad Wiki](https://squad.gamepedia.com/Game_Modes) or [Recent Squad Updates](https://joinsquad.com/updates/).

 [Back to top](#content)